Pisonian conspiracy: Plot

-On the morning that the conspirators' plot was to be carried out – 19 April – a freedman named Milichus informed on his former master Flavius Scaevinus after receiving orders to sharpen a knife and prepare bandages.
-Tacitus attributes his decision to give his former master up to greed and avarice at the urging of his wife, reporting it to Nero's secretary, Epaphroditus.
+On the morning that the conspirators' plot was to be carried out – 19 April – a freedman named Milichus informed on his former master, Flavius Scaevinus, after receiving orders to sharpen a knife and prepare bandages.
+Tacitus attributes his decision to give his former master up to greed for boundless wealth and power; although he was not fully convinced until his wife reminded him that there were other witnesses to Scaevinus' conspiracy.
+Milichus' silence, she argued, would be useless and dangerous if he were not the one to report the plot.
+Milichus reported to Nero's secretary, Epaphroditus, bringing the blade he had been tasked with preparing as evidence.
 Scaevinus initially was able to avoid suspicion, discrediting the evidence as circumstantial before giving in under the threat of torture and further evidence from Milichus' wife reporting on a long secret meeting between Scaevinus and Antonius Natalis, another conspirator.
 When Scaevinus was given over to fellow conspirator praetorian prefect Faenius Rufus for punishment, he inculpated him as well; another conspirator, Subrius Flavus, openly expressed his hatred of Nero in court, justifying with reference to Nero's matricide, crimes, and "parad[ing] as a charioteer [and] actor".

 Nero ordered Piso, the philosopher Seneca, Seneca's nephew Lucan, and the satirist Petronius to commit suicide.
 Many others were also killed.
 In Plutarch's version, one of the conspirators remarked to a condemned prisoner that all would change soon (because Nero would be dead).
 The prisoner reported the conversation to Nero, who had the conspirator tortured until he confessed the plot.
 The ancient Roman historian Tacitus writes in his Annals that "it was rumoured that Subrius Flavus and the centurions had decided in private conference... that, once Nero had been struck down by the agency of Piso, Piso should be disposed of... and the empire made over to Seneca; who would thus appear to have been chosen for the supreme power by innocent men".